awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-java-configuration.md

 ![\[Service node with resource type.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-servicemap-rootnode.png)

-When you use multiple plugins, the SDK uses the plugin that was loaded last to determine the origin\.
+When you use multiple plugins, the SDK uses the following resolution order to determine the origin: ElasticBeanstalk > EKS > ECS > EC2\.

 ## Sampling Rules<a name="xray-sdk-java-configuration-sampling"></a>